Ga direct naar inhoud

 Investing in a lifecycle

-• The investment risk is very low.
+• These investments have a lower risk, they are ‘risk-averse’.
 The more of your pension capital we invest in this way, the lower the risk of a sharp drop in your built-up pension.
 But there is also less chance that it will grow significantly.
 This means your pension will probably grow less in the years prior to your retirement date.

-• The Pension Stabilizer Funds reduce the risk of a low market interest rate.
+• The matching funds reduce the risk of a low market interest rate.
 On your retirement date, you will use your pension capital to buy a benefit.
 The amount of your benefit will depend on the market interest rate at that time and other factors.
 Are interest rates low?
 Then you will need more capital to purchase the same pension.
-The Pension Stabilizer Funds reduce this risk.
+The NN Liability Matching Funds reduce this interest rate risk.
 This is because these investments increase in value if interest rates fall.
 The opposite is also true: if interest rates increase, then the investment value will fall.
 However, you will also need less capital to buy the same pension.

 Please note!
-The Pension Stabilizer Funds are investment funds: we invest your capital, so you always run some risk.
+The NN Liability Matching Funds are investment funds: we invest your capital, so you always run some risk.

 Agreements